This light railway is closed. The line ran south from Wick to the terminus at Lybster.

 This station stood alongside the A99.
 The station building backs onto the A road.
 The platform was on the east side of the line.
 There was a goods siding to the south, approached by a reversing spur parallel with the platform line.

 This was a single platform station.
 The platform was on the east side of the line with a building typical of the line, such as that preserved at Thrumster.

 This was a single platform station.
-The platform was on the south side of the line with a goods siding to the south approached by a reversing siding at the east end.
+The platform was on the south side of the line.
+The station building was of the same style as that which survives at Thrumster.

 This was the southern terminus of the single track line from Wick.
 It was a one platform station with a generously sized goods yard.
 It was in the northern part of Lybster.
 Lybster Harbour was once a busy fishing port established by the British Fisheries Society but suffered with the collapse of over-fishing of herring around 1900.